-Packets, however, are required to carry more info than the useful data coming from the application, this is called control information.
-Main control information is sent before data and is called control header, in some cases, additional control information is sent after data, this is usually called the tail.
+Yet, packets must carry some more information than the useful data coming from the application, this is called control information.
+Most control information is sent before the data and is called the control header, in some cases, additional control information is sent after data, this is usually called the tail.